Is Your Senior Cat Not Using the Litter Box? Here’s What To Do

 By: BeChewy EditorsUpdated:

 For many years now, your beloved cat has used the litter box as expected.
-But now you’re noticing a disturbing trend.
-Your senior cat has started peeing and pooping outside the litter box … using the floor throughout the house (and being sneaky about it).
+But now you’re noticing an off-putting trend: Your senior cat has started peeing and pooping outside the litter box, even using the floor throughout the house (and being sneaky about it).

-Why is My Senior Cat No Longer Using the Litter Box?
+What Should I Do If My Senior Cat Stops Using the Litter Box?

 “If your cat starts doing things [they] never did before, such as avoiding the litter box, go to the vet.
 Don’t bother Googling or asking friends—just go to the vet,” Galaxy says.
 This also applies if you suspect your cat has stopped peeing entirely.